Wir2019/Climate-Driven-Runoff-Modeling-LSTM-Attention-/README.md

 - I `v_component_of_wind`
 - J `runoff`

-2.
-Edit Code.py to set file paths / configs as needed (this repo provides the core code only).
+2.Edit Code.py to set file paths / configs as needed (this repo provides the core code only).

-3.
-Notes on runoff data access
+3.Notes on runoff data access
 Runoff observations are subject to local data-sharing restrictions and are not fully open.
 If you need the runoff series used in this study, please contact the authors to request access.